How Europe Can Balance the Rental Market with Affordable, Sustainable Housing Solutions

 • Tenant Perspective: Tenants generally favor rent caps as they provide financial predictability and stability, making housing more accessible.
 Especially in expensive urban centers, rent control is seen as a crucial measure to prevent economic exclusion.

 • Landlord Perspective: Many landlords see rent controls as a restriction on their income potential and a disincentive to maintain or upgrade properties.
 They argue that fixed rent caps can create artificial limitations that do not reflect true market demand.
+This also includes landlords who use Airbnb to rent out their flats or houses.

 • Conflict: Rent controls can limit the profitability of rental properties, discouraging investment in new housing supply and even reducing maintenance quality.
 Over time, this can lead to a supply shortage, which ironically can worsen rental market pressures.